Great-Sun-Group/credex-core/docs/deploy/infrastructure_management.md

 3. Updates the AWS Systems Manager Parameter Store with the new Bolt URLs.
 4. Ensures that the application can access the correct Neo4j connection information for both LedgerSpace and SearchSpace.

-This step is crucial for maintaining the correct configuration across deployments and updates.
+This step is crucial for maintaining the correct configuration across deployments and updates, especially for dynamically generated values like Bolt URLs.

+## Accessing Neo4j Connection Details in the Application

+The application retrieves Neo4j connection details (including Bolt URLs) from AWS Systems Manager Parameter Store.
+This is configured in the ECS task definition, where the following environment variables are set:

+- `NEO_4J_LEDGER_SPACE_BOLT_URL`
+- `NEO_4J_LEDGER_SPACE_USER`
+- `NEO_4J_LEDGER_SPACE_PASS`
+- `NEO_4J_SEARCH_SPACE_BOLT_URL`
+- `NEO_4J_SEARCH_SPACE_USER`
+- `NEO_4J_SEARCH_SPACE_PASS`

+These variables are populated with values from the corresponding SSM parameters, allowing the application to securely access the Neo4j connection details without the need for environment secrets.

 ## Testing and Validation